IntAidan-devO1/comp2245-assignment1/README.md

 ## Branching

-Branching allows you to isolate ddevelopment work without affecting other branches in the repository.
+Branching allows you to isolate development work without affecting other branches in the repository.
 Each repository has one default branch (usually called master), and can have multiple other branches